ronf/asyncssh/docs/index.rst

 If the destination path refers to a directory, the origin file name will be preserved, but it will be copied into the requested directory.

-Wild card patterns are also supported on source paths.
+Wild card patterns are also supported on local source paths.
 For instance, the following copies all files with extension "txt":

    .. code::

       await asyncssh.scp('*.txt', 'localhost:')

+When copying files from a remote system, any wild card expansion is the responsibility of the remote SCP program or the shell which starts it.

 Similar to SFTP, SCP also supports options for recursively copying a directory and preserving modification times and permissions on files